Nuts and Bolts of Progressive Design-Build Part 1 – The Procurement

 Attorney, Thaxton Parkinson, PLLC

 Robynne Thaxton is a Seattle based lawyer and consultant and a leading expert in construction law and alternative procurement both in Washington State and on a national basis.
 She is the principal and founder of Thaxton Parkinson PLLC and Progressive Design-Build Consulting, LLC.
-In addition to being a DBIA instructor since 2005, Robynne served for seven years on the National DBIA Board of Directors and currently serves as the vice-chair of the DBIA National Progressive Design-Build Committee and the DBIA National Contracts Committee.
+In addition to being a DBIA instructor since 2005, Robynne served for seven years on the National DBIA Board of Directors and currently serves as the Chair of the DBIA National Progressive Design-Build Committee.
 She is also in the inaugural class of DBIA “Fellows”.
-Robynne is a member of the Washington State Capital Projects Advisory Review Board.
-Robynne is AV rated by Martindale-Hubble and has been named as a Washington Super Lawyer from 2010 to 2021.
+Robynne was a member of the Washington State Capital Projects Advisory Review Board from 2019-2023.
+Robynne is AV rated by Martindale-Hubble and has been named as a Washington Super Lawyer from 2010 to 2023.
 Robynne’s practice primarily focuses on developing design-build procurement and contract documents for public owners.
 In addition to traditional design-build projects, she has worked on more than 30 progressive design-build projects worth over $5 billion.
-Representative clients include Bonneville Power Administration, the Port of Seattle; the Cities of Spokane, Seattle, Tacoma, and Portland; Grant County PUD; the State of Washington; WSDOT; Western Washington University; the University of California San Diego; the University of California San Francisco; and Los Angeles County.
+Representative clients include Toronto Transit Commission, Bonneville Power Administration, the Port of Seattle; the Cities of Spokane, Seattle, Tacoma, Portland and Wenatchee; the State of Washington; WSDOT; and Western Washington University.
 Robynne received her undergraduate degree from the University of Texas at Austin and her law degree from the University of Colorado, Boulder School of Law.